SurferMonkey/surfermonkey.widget.v1.github.io/README.md

 The `userMessage` object is designed to encapsulate all necessary information for initiating anonymous and compliant blockchain transactions through the SurferMonkey Widget.
 Below is a detailed explanation of each field within the `userMessage` object:

 - **view**: Indicates the Widget view mode.
 A value of `1` is used for initiating anonymous and compliant blockchain intentions.
 And a vlue of `2`for the ZKP creation and submission.
 When a value of `2` is used, no more data is necessary on the message object.
 - **selectedFunc**: Specifies the type of transaction.
-A value of `2` indicates an ERC20 token transaction.
+A value of `1` indicates a Native value agnostic intent with MATIC, ETH, etc. A value of `2` indicates an ERC20 token agnostic intent.
+You can use `ANY` ERC20.
 - **targetBlockchain**: The blockchain ID where the target smart contract resides.
 For example, `2` could represent a specific blockchain such as Polygon.
 - **sourceBlockchain**: The blockchain ID from which the transaction originates.
 Similarly, `2` could also represent a specific blockchain like Polygon.
-- **decimals**: The number of decimal places for the ERC20 token.
+- **decimals**: The number of decimal places for the ERC20 token of the Native asset.
 Typically, `18` is used for many ERC20 tokens.
+And `18`is used for the EVM compatible chains.
+Always check on the porper documentation how many decimals is the asset using.
 - **depositPublicDataParams**: Contains parameters for the deposit, including:
-  - **ERC20_SC**: The Smart Contract address of the ERC20 token involved in the transaction.
+  - **ERC20_SC**: The Smart Contract address of the ERC20 token involved in the transaction. `Field only` used in the ERC20 intent mode.
-  - **amount**: The amount of the token to be transferred, adjusted for decimals.
+  - **amount**: The amount of the token/asset to be transferred, adjusted for decimals.
   - **func**: Mirrors the `selectedFunc` to indicate an ERC20 transaction.
 - **payload_data**: Information about the function to be called on the target smart contract, including:
   - **functionHeader**: The signature of the function to be called.
   - **functionName**: The name of the function.
-  - **payloadParmsArr**: An array containing the parameters for the function call, such as the recipient's address and the amount.
+  - **payloadParmsArr**: An array containing the parameters for the function call, for example as the recipient's address and the amount.
+The array value order, shall be the same as the ones defined in the functionHeader.
 - **targetSC**: The target Smart Contract address where the transaction is executed.
-For ERC20 transfers, it's the token's contract address.
+For `ERC20 transfers`, it's the token's contract address.
 - **UniversalPluginGlobalHash**: A security parameter that is a unique identifier for the Universal Plugin on the target blockchain.
 - **UniversalPluginAdress**: The address of the Universal Plugin Smart Contract on the target blockchain.
 - **EOA**: The External Owned Account address initiating the transaction.